LaveryXu/cse15l-lab-reports/Lab Report 2 - Servers and Bugs.md

   int[] input2 = {1,2,3,4,5,6};
   assertArrayEquals(new int[]{6,5,4,3,2,1}, ArrayExamples.reversed(input2)); // failure #1
   ```
-- An input that doesn’t induce a failure:
+- An input that doesn’t induce a failure: {-1, 1}, as shown in the code below:
   ```
   int[] input3 = {-1, 1};
   assertArrayEquals(new int[] {1, -1}, ArrayExamples.reversed(input3));
   ```
 - The symptom:
-  - as terminal output
-    ```
-    JUnit version 4.13.2
-    ..E
-    Time: 0.011
-    There was 1 failure:
-    1) testReversed(ArrayTests)
-    arrays first differed at element [0]; expected:<6> but was:<0>
-            at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:78)
-            at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:28)
-            at org.junit.Assert.internalArrayEquals(Assert.java:534)
-            at org.junit.Assert.assertArrayEquals(Assert.java:418)
-            at org.junit.Assert.assertArrayEquals(Assert.java:429)
-            at ArrayTests.testReversed(ArrayTests.java:42)
-            ...
-30 trimmed
-    Caused by: java.lang.AssertionError: expected:<6> but was:<0>
-            at org.junit.Assert.fail(Assert.java:89)
-            at org.junit.Assert.failNotEquals(Assert.java:835)
-    l(ExactComparisonCriteria.java:8)
-            at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:76)
-            ...
-36 more

-    FAILURES!!!
-    Tests run: 2,  Failures: 1

-    ```
   - screenshot:
     ![ArrayExamplesSymptom](ArrayExamplesSymptom.png)
 - The bug, as the before-and-after code change required to fix it: